tperale/binspector/docs/Getting-Started-With-Binspector.md

     if_state --> BitField: is a __bitfield__
     if_state --> Relation : is a __relation type definition__
     state Relation {
-        ReadRel: Read each proporty of the relation type definition.
+        ReadRel: Read each property of the _relation type definition_.
     }
     state BitField {
         ReadBF: Read the BitField type definition based on the sized computed from the property definitions.